0GregoryJ/AI-In-2026/README.md

-# AI-In-2026
-This project draws realistic conclusions about AI's impact on enterprise businesses, in the areas of sales, productivity, and the anatomy of businesses.

-To answer the following questions:
-1. Does AI generated sales outreach actually reduce relplies, and if so, at what point in the conversation?
-2. How valueable exactlty are AI productivity gains, where are they the most valuable, and where can we expect to be growth?
-3. In which roles, teams, and processes, is AI most impactful?

-I looked at data from:
-1. Enroll email datasets, customer support / ticket conversion datasets.
-2. Anthropic / OpenAI Published Task-Level Productivity Estimates, O*NET Task & Skills Databases, the BLS American Time Use Survey (ATUS).
-3. Bugzilla Public Bug Databases, CRM & Sales Funnel Datasets.

-Specific sources can be found in "references."
+# AI In 2026: Have AI-adopting companies really seen gains in productivity relative to peers?
+And if so, how valuable are these gains?
+## Summary
+This project draws realistic conclusions about AI's impact on productivity across industries.
+I will look at data from early adopters in technology, finance, retail, and manufacturing.
+Specifically, I'll compare adoption timing with productivity metrics like AAR per employee, labor costs, asset turnover, feature velocity, inventory turnover, and more, in python, and visualize results in tableau.

+I expect to find:
+- Operating margin expansions following AI adoption, but before productivity gains.
+- Uneven and industry-specific revenue per employee gains.
+- Slows, but not reverses, in headcount growth post adoption.
+- Productivity gains highest in software and IT firms.

+## Data Sources

+## Methodology

+## Limitations

+## Implications